microsoftgraph/msgraph-cds-workrides-sample/mobileapp/README.md

 var result = await GraphClient.Instance.Beta.Users.Request().GetAsync();
 ```

-Aditionally WorkRides uses [query parameters](https://developer.microsoft.com/en-us/graph/docs/overview/query_parameters) to control the result and the returned data:
+Aditionally WorkRides uses [query parameters](https://developer.microsoft.com/en-us/graph/docs/overview/query_parameters) to control the result and the returned amount of data:
 * Filter the query result with the *Filter* method
- (in REST is provided by the $filter parameter).
+ (in REST $filter parameter is used for this).
 For example to obtain the users from my department.
-* Control the amuont of data returned in the response using the *Select* method (in REST is provided by the $select parameter).
+* Control the amuont of data returned in the response using the *Select* method (in REST $select parameter is used for this).
 * etc.

 ```csharp